Definition

 Explanation

 Interactivity in technology refers to a system’s ability to interact with its users by allowing a two-way flow of information between the system and the user.
-This kind of communication is an essential attribute of modern-day technology, adding a customized and personalized touch to users’ experiences.
+This kind of communication is an essential attribute of modern technology, adding a customized and personalized touch to users’ experiences.

 The purpose of interactivity is to promote more engaged and effective exchanges with technology.
 It permits users to express their preferences, make selections, and contribute to the information exchange.
-The inclusion of interactivity helps to put the user in control, allowing them to actively participate instead of passively receiving information.
+The inclusion of interactivity helps put the user in control, allowing them to actively participate instead of passively receiving information.
 Interactivity serves several domains in our technology-driven world.
-In education technology, interactivity aids learning by allowing students to engage in the material, respond to the content, and get immediate feedback.
+In education technology, interactivity aids learning by allowing students to engage with the material, respond to the content, and get immediate feedback.
 In digital media, like video games or websites, interactivity engages users more thoroughly by allowing them to affect the outcome of the game or the content of the site based on their actions.

 Examples